BEDARFSDECKEND - VEGDOG’S ONE POT – ein Topf für alle Felle!

 Some herbs can be given to any dog without hesitation.

-Please remember that you first have to find out whether your four-legged friends like the new ingredients.
+Please keep in mind that you first need to find out whether your four-legged friends like the new ingredients.
 So add small amounts first.
-Dried herbs are often better accepted than fresh ones.
+Often dried herbs better accepted than fresh ones.

-Once you have decided on the herb that is right for you, you have to decide on the types of nuts you want to use in this recipe.
+Once you have decided on the herb that suits you best, you will need to decide on the types of nuts you want to use in this recipe.

-Here, too, you have a large selection to choose from.
-However, there is a warning in advance: nuts (especially peanuts) can have a potentially allergenic effect, so test carefully (not large quantities and not different types at once).
+Here, too, you have a wide selection to choose from.
+However, one warning: Nuts (especially peanuts) can be potentially allergenic, so test carefully (do not try large quantities or different varieties at once).

 Nuts generally contain high-quality fatty acids and various minerals and trace elements.
-You can choose between hazelnuts, walnuts, Brazil nuts, cashews and pistachios, among others.
-You can also share your sweet chestnuts with your loved ones.
-These are particularly well tolerated.
+You can choose between Hazelnuts, walnuts, Brazil nuts, cashews, and pistachios.
+Your chestnuts, too You can share them with your pets.
+These are particularly tolerant.

-Be sure to avoid giving macadamia nuts, bitter almonds (sweet almonds are allowed) and black walnuts , as there is a risk of poisoning!
+Absolutely avoid giving Macadamia nuts, bitter almonds (sweet almonds are allowed) and black walnuts, as there is a risk of poisoning!

-Once you have chosen your ingredients and mixed your toppings, there is not much left to do.
-It is recommended to puree the ingredients in a pot to improve digestibility.
-Add the mineral mixture once everything has cooled down so as not to damage the sensitive vitamins.
+Once you've selected your ingredients and mixed your topping, there's not much left to do.
+It's recommended to puree the ingredients in a pot to improve digestibility.
+Once everything has cooled, add the mineral mix to avoid damaging the delicate vitamins.

-It didn't take us much longer to prepare this meal than it does to open a can.
-How are you?
-We look forward to hearing your reports!
+It took us no longer to prepare this meal than it does to open a can.
+How are you doing?
+We'd love to hear your feedback!

-Basic and important points that you should consider when cooking yourself:
+Basic and important points to consider when cooking at home:

 1. Process vegetables

 You can be very flexible and creative when choosing vegetables.
-We recommend using regional and seasonal products.
-The general rule for processing vegetables is: whatever you eat raw, your dog can also eat raw.
-Everything that you have to cook yourself should also be cooked for your dog.
+We recommend using regional and seasonal produce.
+The general rule for preparing vegetables is: Whatever you eat raw, your dog can also eat raw.
+Anything you have to cook yourself should also be cooked for your dog.

-The following should be cooked: spinach (only small amounts!), broccoli, cauliflower, Brussels sprouts
+Should be cooked: Spinach (only small amounts!), broccoli, cauliflower, Brussels sprouts

-You can puree, grate or roughly chop the raw vegetables.
-The finer they are processed, the better the vitamins are available for digestion.
-In general, all recipes also cover the needs if you feed the vegetables in coarse pieces.
+You can puree, grate, or roughly chop the raw vegetables.
+The more finely they are processed, the better the vitamins are available for digestion.
+In general, however, all recipes also meet the needs if you feed the vegetables in large pieces.
 This creates more fullness in the stomach.
-This (sometimes also visually psychological) effect has a particularly positive effect on dogs who are constantly hungry.
-In addition, the important intestinal bacteria are supplied with food thanks to the increased fiber content.
+This (sometimes visually psychological) effect is particularly positive for dogs who are constantly hungry.
+Furthermore, the increased fiber content provides food for the important intestinal bacteria.

-Since cabbage can cause bloating even when cooked, you should start with small portions and increase them meal by meal.
+Since cabbage can cause bloating even when cooked, you should start with small portions and increase this meal by meal.

 Spinach contains oxalic acid.
-Small amounts are allowed for adult, healthy dogs.
-Puppies, young dogs and handicapped dogs are not allowed to eat spinach.
+Small amounts are permitted for healthy adult dogs on occasion.
+Puppies, young dogs, and dogs with disabilities should not eat spinach.

-Conventional vegetables should always be washed well before processing - especially if they are fed with the skin on.
+Conventional vegetables should always be washed thoroughly before processing—especially if they are fed with the skin on.
 Alternatively, we recommend using organic products.

 You can alternate the different vegetables as you wish.

-We recommend taking your four-legged friends’ preferences into account 🙂
+We recommend considering the preferences of your four-legged friends 🙂

 2. Add fruit cooked or raw